hyperledger/fabric/docs/source/upgrading_your_network_tutorial.rst

 * **CouchDB**
 * **SDK**

-The process for upgrading these components --- if necesary --- will be covered in a section following the tutorial.
+The process for upgrading these components --- if necessary --- will be covered in a section following the tutorial.

 At a high level, our upgrade tutorial will perform the following steps: